 Bitcoins are a form of electronic money, but they aren’t something you can stick in your pocket.
-You can't go to a bank and withdraw them either, as they exist only in the Internet cloud.
+You can't go to a bank and withdraw them either, as they exist only in the virtual cloud.
 So, how would you go about using them?

 Understanding Bitcoin Addresses

 If you own some bitcoin, the first thing you're going to need is a bitcoin address.
-Sadly, these are the unfriendliest things you’ve ever seen.
+This is not an address you are able to read or interpret.
 They’re long strings of alphanumeric characters, generated entirely at random.

 It could get quite confusing and time-consuming if you had to track all the keys and bitcoin addresses yourself.
-Luckily, bitcoin wallets are designed to keep track of all your addresses, so that you don’t have to write them down in a list somewhere.
+Luckily, bitcoin wallets are available.
+These programs are designed to keep track of all your addresses so that you don’t have to write them down in a list somewhere.